vercel/next.js/errors/webpack5.md

 #### Why This Message Occurred

 Next.js will soon adopt webpack 5 as the default for compilation.
 We've spent a lot of effort into ensuring the transition from webpack 4 to 5 will be as smooth as possible.
-For example Next.js can now comes with both webpack 4 and 5 allowing you to adopt webpack 5 by adding a flag to your `next.config.js`:
+For example Next.js now comes with both webpack 4 and 5 allowing you to adopt webpack 5 by adding a flag to your `next.config.js`:

 ```js
 module.exports = {